ISO Certification

 4. Organizational buy-in is even more critical.
 Be very careful about setting expectations.
 Adjusting to the extra requirements of a regulated QMS is already tricky.
 In these circumstances, you may be asking people to live with procedures that are not as usable as they would like.

-6. Accept that there may be nonconformities that have to be dealt with after the certification audit.
+6. Accept that nonconformities may have to be dealt with after the certification audit.
 Set the organizational expectation around this and build time for it into your schedule.
 Ask your certification body early to tell you the timeframe for dealing with nonconformities.

 Setting Expectations